-Genius Hour refers to open-ended student-driven projects during a set aside time.
-Students decide their topic and how they will exhibit their learning.
+Genius Hour refers to open-ended, student-driven projects during a pre-deterrmined time.
+Students pick a topic and decide how they will exhibit their learning.
 During the research phase students often connect with mentors within the school or in the community.
 (Genius Hour is also called Passion Projects or 20% time.)

 - This article describing Genius Hour from the Association of Middle Level Educators (AMLE)